 Board of Directors

 Richard Montez, Chair

 Rose Garcia, Secretary

 Amado Briseno, Member

 Roseanne Bone, Advisor

 Patti & Rod Radle

-Co-Executive Directors Patti and Rod Radle have been the volunteer directors since 1971.
+Co-Executive Directors Patti and Rod Radle have been volunteer directors since 1971.
 They live two blocks from Inner City.
-Patti has a degree in Theology from Marquette University and Rod has a Masters in Social Work from Our Lady of the Lake University.
-They took turns taking care of the children and volunteering at Inner City while the other took on a job to put food on the table and pay personal bills.
+Patti has a degree in Theology from Marquette University and Rod has a Master's in Social Work from Our Lady of the Lake University.
+They took turns taking care of the children and volunteering at Inner City while the other took on the job to put food on the table and pay personal bills.
 Rod did a lot of counseling and Patti did a lot of classroom teaching.
 They always shared the work at Inner City and home together as it was possible.
 That is much more possible now that both are retired.
 They also sing and write folk music and over the years have had many folk music events to raise money for Inner City.
 They are available for speaking engagements to present info on Inner City and to invite people to volunteer.

 Rosa Lopez has been the Administrative Assistant..for over 25 years.
 She and her 6 siblings attended J.T.
 Brackenridge Elementary, Tafolla Middle School and Lanier High School.
 She is an invaluable member of the Inner City family, knowing everything from how programs run and where the box of staples is.
 She works part-time.
 Her fulltime job is at the Marriot River Mall.